-The purpose of this section is to provide more information on the cost pressures in the forthcoming access arrangement period, noting the key changes from the recent past that must be addressed.
+The purpose of this section is to provide information on the cost pressures in the forthcoming access arrangement period, noting the key changes from the recent past that must be addressed.
 Western Power accepts, however, that it is not practical or desirable to accommodate all of the pressure to increase expenditure in the forthcoming access arrangement period.
 Instead, the company intends to propose expenditure that is compatible with improving service delivery, whilst recognising the constraints that must be applied to ideal levels of expenditure in order to ensure that plans can be met without substantially compromising efficiency or long-term price stability.

-- section 4.2 summarises the drivers for increased expenditure in the forthcoming access arrangement period; - section 4.3 explains how Western Power has constrained its expenditure proposals to ensure that the plans can be delivered efficiently and to ensure that financing and pricing considerations are also properly addressed; and - section 4.4 presents Western Power's transmission network capital expenditure proposals.
+- section 4.2 summarises the drivers for increased expenditure in the forthcoming access arrangement period; - section 4.3 explains the strategies and initiatives adopted by Western Power to improve the business' capacity to deliver an increased quantity of projects in the face of resource constraints, and without compromising cost efficiencies; and - section 4.4 presents Western Power's transmission network capital expenditure proposals.